nfrankel/vaadin7-workshop/README.md

 ### Step 5 - Tabular data

-For a chat application, the `ChatScreen` needs a few components:
+For a chat application, the `MainScreen` needs a few components:

-* One `Table` component to display sent messages
+* One `Grid` component to display sent messages
 * One `TextArea` component to type messages
 * One `Button` to effectively send messages